 Assemblymember Rob Bonta was elected to the California State Assembly's 18th District in 2012, where he represents the cities of Oakland, Alameda, and San Leandro.
-He is the first Filipino American legislator in the 165-year history of California.
+He was the first Filipino American legislator in California's then 165-year history.

 Rob’s passion for justice and equality was instilled in him at a very young age by his parents, who taught him to understand injustice and the importance of joining the struggle to empower vulnerable communities.
 His father was involved in the Civil Rights Movement, and stood with Dr. Martin Luther King, Jr. in the Deep South---marching for equality and justice in Selma.
 His mother was and continues to be a long-time leader in the Filipino social justice movement.